meshtastic/meshtastic/docs/software/modules/telemetry.md

 :::

 - reboot/reset the device (press the RST button or unplug/plug in the device)
-- when the device boots it should say "Environment" and it may show the sensor data
+- when the device boots it should say "Telemetry" and it may show the sensor data
 - if "no data", then triple check the wiring
 - if still "no data", run: